carpentries/instructor-training/episodes/09-eia.md

 ## What can we do about these stereotypes?
 - Get to know people from many different groups!
 - Build awareness of situations in which your perceptions and behaviors are influenced by your own stereotypes
-- Do not call attention to common stereotypes (that might activate stereotype threat (maybe we can link to our current stereotype threat content, but just as fyi)
+- Do not call attention to common stereotypes

-> ## Never Learn Alone
+> ## Better Together
 >
 > One way to support at-risk learners of all kinds is to ask people to sign up for workshops in small teams
 > rather than as individuals when possible.